PrimaveraDeveloper/lithium/dir/common/specs/cs-spec-2.0.md

 - `LocalStorageCacheEnabled`: indicates whether the second-level client cache (in isolated storage) is enabled.
 The default value is true.
 - `LocalStorageCacheAbsoluteExpiration` sets the absolute expiration time (in seconds) of the second-level client cache.
 The default value is 24 hours.

-> The second-level cache should always be disabled when the client library is being used from Web server applications running on Azure (since isolated storage is not available).
+> Beware that the 2nd level cache uses the machine/assembly scope for the isolated storage.

 ## Retrieving a Certificate